chris-bailey/dev-bookshelf-redis-heroku/README.md

 If a Git repository is not associated with the project, then create one before continuing.

-Create a new application on Heroku
+Create a new application on Heroku.
 ```
 $ heroku create
 ```

-Rename your Heroku application if interested
+Rename your Heroku application if interested.
 ```
 $ heroku apps:rename new-name
 ```